 Psychology, Emotions and Behavior – Marston's DISC model

 In the early 20s Marston's work continued to be significant in the courts and legal system; however, it evolved in 1924 when he first studied the concepts of will and a person's sense of power and their effect on personality and human behavior.
 His work in consciousness, colors, primary emotions and bodily symptoms also contributed greatly to the field of psychology.
-The picture to the right shows Marston's Emotions of Normal People, the 1928 book which formally presenting his findings.
+The picture to the right shows Marston's Emotions of Normal People, the 1928 book which formally presented his findings.
 He published a second book, Integrative Psychology, in 1931.

 DISC came, by design, from Marston's search for measurements of the energy of behavior and consciousness.
 Marston did not develop an assessment or test from his model, although others later did.
 He did, however, apply his model and theory in the real world when he consulted with Universal Studios in 1930 to help them transition from melodramatic silent pictures to movies with audio and the need for more natural gestures and facial expression by actors.

 History of DiSC